-PNRI has seven distinguished scientists leading laboratories.
+PNRI has five distinguished scientists leading laboratories.
 Each of our investigators explores a different aspect of the interplay between genetics and the environment to understand our resilience or susceptibility to a wide variety of diseases.
 What unites them is a passion for scientific research that will ultimately improve human health.

 Cláudia Carvalho, PhD